 9.3.14 The role of the Deputy Chairman of the ExPCC is to support the Chairman of the ExPCC and he shall act as Chairman of the ExPCC when the Chairman is unavailable.

-IECEx Certified Services Facilities Scheme Committee (ExSFC)
+9.4IECEx Certified Services Facilities Scheme Committee (ExSFC)

 9.4.1 The IECEx Service Facilities Scheme Committee referred to as ExSFC deals with matters of a technical nature concerning the application of the IEC International Standards to the IECEx 03 Certified Service Facilities Scheme.
 The principle role of ExSFC is to facilitate common application of testing, assessment and auditing requirements in the issue and maintenance of an IECEx Certificate of Conformity under the IECEx 03 Scheme.

+{DRAFTING NOTE: It is proposed that 9.4.2 to 9.4.15 be moved to IECEx 03}

 9.4.2 All ExCBs and applicant ExCBs shall be members of the ExSFC.